Dr David TyfieldReader

-A related argument, concerning new knowledge politics of complex systems and the need for a New Social Contract, in response to commentary about the UK election 2015, is available here.
+- concerning new knowledge politics of complex systems and the need for a New Social Contract, in response to commentary about the UK election 2015.

 Before starting my PhD, I studied Biochemistry and Molecular Cell Biology at Oxford and the Philosophy of Social Sciences at LSE.
 I also qualified as a solicitor, working in London and Brussels in various areas of corporate and commercial law, including intellectual property law and EU competition law.
 Bringing together these interests, I began my PhD in the Philosophy and Sociology of Science at Exeter in 2003.
 My research was based across two institutions: the Centre for Philosophy of the Social Sciences and the ESRC Centre for Genomics in Society (Egenis), the sister-centre of Lancaster's CESAGen.
 My thesis was a multidisciplinary examination of the dramatic changes to the funding of science, especially the biosciences, that have occurred since 1980 including the growth of intellectual property rights (IPRs) in scientific research, alongside the global strengthening of IPRs under the auspices of the World Trade Organisation's TRIPs agreement.
 By examining how TRIPs came to be signed, a theory for the (critical) realist examination of the economics of science is elaborated.
 This includes concerted attention to the role and importance of philosophical/ontological reflection in the development of social scientific theory.
 The project thus engages with work in the philosophy of science, science & technology studies, innovation economics, international relations (particularly regarding IPRs), critical theory and cultural political economy.

-From March 2014 - and specifically from August 2014 when I relocated to Guangzhou - I am Director of the International Research & Innovation Centre for the Environment (I-RICE), a joint initiative between Lancaster Environment Centre and the CAS Guangzhou Institute of Geochemistry (GIGCAS).
-I-RICE is a platform for international and inter-disciplinary research on the 'grand challenges' of the environment.
+Since 2014 I have been Executive Director of the Joint Institute for the Environment (JIE) (formerly, International Research & Innovation Centre for the Environment (I-RICE)), a joint initiative between Lancaster Environment Centre and the CAS Guangzhou Institute of Geochemistry (GIGCAS) and South China Agricultural University (SCAU), with laboratories and offices in Guangzhou.
+JIE is a platform for international and inter-disciplinary research on the 'grand challenges' of the environment.

-From 2013, I am a Director (Communications) for the Centre for Mobilities Research, one of the four Lancaster University Research Centres.
+From 2013, I am a Director (Communications) for the Centre for Mobilities Research.

 PhD Supervision Interests